StardustDL/scheme-from-python/README.md

   - [x] Lazy or non-lazy functions
   - [x] Capturing the evaluation context (symbol table).

+> For sequence expression, the value of the last sub-expression is the final value, e.g., `1 2 3` = `3`.

 ## Values

 - Boolean: `#t` true, `#f` false